Learning commons

+A learning commons (also called a scholars' commons or information commons) is a technology-rich, flexible space for collaborative study and information sharing.
+There is typically a stronger focus on digital technology in a learning commons than there is in a standard library.

-Learning commons, also known as scholars' commons, information commons or digital commons, are learning spaces, similar to libraries and classrooms that share space for information technology, remote or online education, tutoring, collaboration, content creation, meetings, socialization, playing games and studying.
+They are similar to libraries and classrooms that share space for information technology, remote or online education, tutoring, collaboration, content creation, meetings, socialization, playing games and studying.
 Learning commons are increasingly popular in academic and research libraries, and some public and school libraries have now adopted the model.
 Architecture, furnishings and physical organization are particularly important to the character of a learning commons, as spaces are often designed to be rearranged by users according to their needs.

 Learning commons may also have tools, equipment, makerspaces, and/or publishing services available for borrowing or use.
 Along with the so-called "bookstore model," which is focused on customer service, bookless or digital libraries, the learning commons or digital commons is frequently cited as a model for the "library of the future."